spmurrayzzz/wontmerge.com/README.md

 ## wontmerge.com

-For when words just won't do denying a pull request any justice.
+For when words just won't do any justice to denying a pull request.